andygodish/wikijs-storage/home.md

 ## Contact

-Shoot me an email at agodish18@gmail.com or send me a Twitter DM @AGodish.
+Shoot me an email at agodish18@gmail.com or a DM on Twitter @AGodish.